atbeesley/algos_shop/README.md

 # Algos Shop

-Algos is a full-stack  e-commerce application, built using React for the frontend, Node and Express for the backend, and a cloud-native MongoDB for the database.
+Algos is a full-stack  e-commerce application, built using React for the frontend, Node and Express for the backend, and a MongoDB for the database.
 It is based on the MERN stack ecommerce course from Udemy by Brad Traversy, but contains my own modifications, and I aim to include more features and functionality in the future, too.

 ## Initial setup